 There is a reason why big firms like PayPal, ING, Spotify, and ADP continue using Docker.
 It is its efficiency that makes the adoption of Docker grow at such a fast pace.
 So here let’s find out the many benefits of Docker.

 The first and foremost advantage of Docker usage is the return on investment (ROI).
 In fact, most of the management decisions while picking up a new product is based on the ROI.
-The more costs a solution drive down while raising profits, the better is the solution, mainly for the big and established companies that need generating steady revenue in the long term.
+The more costs a solution drives down while raising profits, the better is the solution, mainly for the big and established companies that need generating steady revenue in the long term.

 In this regard, Docker can be helpful to facilitate this kind of savings by dramatically reducing infrastructure resources.
 The nature of Docker is such that it requires few resources to run the same applications.
 And owing to Docker’s reduced infrastructure requirements, organizations succeed in saving on everything from the server costs to employees that are required for maintaining them.
 With Docker, engineering teams can be small yet more effective.